vizartid/Vizart-Design-Portofolio/replit.md

 - ✓ Works page content fully customizable (titles, descriptions, CTA)
 - ✓ Removed text size editor functionality as requested
 - ✓ Added react-beautiful-dnd for drag-and-drop interface
-- ✓ All changes persist in localStorage and apply immediately

 **July 25, 2025**: Successfully migrated project from Replit Agent to Replit environment
 - ✓ All dependencies installed and working correctly